awsdocs/amazon-vpc-user-guide/doc_source/vpce-interface.md

 ## Private DNS for interface endpoints<a name="vpce-private-dns"></a>

+**Important**
+Private DNS is not supported for Amazon S3 interface endpoints\.

 When you create an interface endpoint, we generate endpoint\-specific DNS hostnames that you can use to communicate with the service\.
-For AWS services and AWS Marketplace Partner services, the private DNS option \(enabled by default\) associates a private hosted zone with your VPC\.
+For AWS services and AWS Marketplace Partner services, the private DNS option \(turned on by default\) associates a private hosted zone with your VPC\.
 The hosted zone contains a record set for the default DNS name for the service \(for example, `ec2.us-east-1.amazonaws.com`\) that resolves to the private IP addresses of the endpoint network interfaces in your VPC\.
-This enables you to make requests to the service using its default DNS hostname instead of the endpoint\-specific DNS hostnames\.
+This allows you to make requests to the service using its default DNS hostname instead of the endpoint\-specific DNS hostnames\.
 For example, if your existing applications make requests to an AWS service, they can continue to make requests through the interface endpoint without requiring any configuration changes\.

 In the example shown in the following diagram, there is an interface endpoint for Amazon Kinesis Data Streams and an endpoint network interface in subnet 2\.
-Private DNS for the interface endpoint is not enabled\.
+Private DNS for the interface endpoint is turned off\.
 The route tables for the subnets have the following routes\.

 |  |